ahoereth/depthmaps/docs/00_introduction.md

 [^yenchlin]: [github.com/yenchenlin/pix2pix-tensorflow](https://github.com/yenchenlin/pix2pix-tensorflow)

 In the summer we finally found some last errors in our implementation and when it was trained the next time, the depth information were learned by the network.
-The training date looked almost perfect, but also the test images
+The training date looked almost perfect, but the test images

-**TODO**: describe results

 .
 With these results we archieved our second goal of the project - to implement a GAN for depth map estimation.
 In the last month then we mainly reconstructed our code (see Training Pipeline) and worked on the documentation.